Metastability for the degenerate Potts Model with negative external magnetic field under Glauber dynamics: Introduction

 \section{Introduction}

-Metastability is a phenomenon that is observed when a physical system is close to a first order phase transition.
-More precisely, this phenomen takes place when the physical system, for some specific values of the parameters, is imprisoned for a long time in a state which is different from the equilibrium state.
-The former is known as the \textit{metastable state}, the latter is the \textit{stable state}.
-After a long (random) time, the system may exhibit the so-called \textit{metastable behavior} and this happens when the system performs a sudden transition from the metastable state to the stable state.
-On the other hand, when the system lies on the phase coexistence line, it is of interest to understand precisely the transition between two (or more) stable states.
-This is the so-called \textit{tunneling behavior}.
+Metastability is a phenomenon that is observed when a physical system is close to a first--order phase transition.
+When a physical system lies close to its phase coexistence line, it may remain stuck for a long time in a state which is different from the equilibrium state.
+The former is known as the \textit{metastable state}.
+After a long (random) time, the system may perform a sudden transition from the metastable state to the stable state.
+When the system lies exactly on the phase coexistence line, it is of interest to understand precisely the \textit{tunneling transition} between two or more stable states.
+Many models for metastable behavior have been developed throughout the years.

-The phenomenon of metastability occurs in several physical situations, such as supercooled liquids, supersaturated gases, ferromagnets in the hysteresis loop and wireless networks.
-For this reason, many models for the metastable behavior have been developed throughout the years.
 In these models a suitable stochastic dynamics is chosen and typically three main issues are investigated.
-The first is the study of the \textit{first hitting time} at which the process starting from a metastable state visits some stable states.
-The second issue is the study of the so-called set of \textit{critical configurations}, which are those configurations that the process visits during the transition from the metastable state to some stable states.
-The third issue is the study of the \textit{tube of typical paths}, i.e., the set of the typical trajectories followed by the process during the transition from the metastable state to some stable states.
-On the other hand, when a system exhibits tunneling behavior the same three issues above are investigated for the transition between any two stable states.\\
+The first is the study of the \textit{first hitting time} of the stable state(s) for the process started in the metastable state.
+The second issue is the study of the \textit{critical configurations} visited by the process with probability close to one during the transition from the metastable state to the stable state(s).
+The final issue is the study of the \textit{tube of typical paths} of the process during the transition from the metastable state to the stable state(s).
+When a system lies on the phase coexistence line the same three issues above are investigated for the transition between any two stable states.